schollz/twittermatic/README.md

 This bot seeks to help users automate Twitter activities (friending, searching, unfollowing) *without the use of API keys!* Instead, this bot is completely based of [Selenium for Python](https://github.com/SeleniumHQ/selenium).

+This program keeps track of tweets, retweets and interactions using a database managed by SQLAlchemy.

 # Installation